 One person who would not disagree with this is Birmingham City FC chairman, David Sullivan.

-Sullivan has given a rather interesting insight into his recent experience of a lengthy and intrusive HMRC tax investigation.
+Sullivan has given a rather interesting insight into his recent experience of a lengthy and intrusive investigation.

 Sullivan was arrested along with Karen Brady, former chief executive, on suspicion of conspiracy to defraud and false accounting.